lemooljiang/Awesome-AI/开发工具和指南/Midjourney_prompt.md

 eg: Logo design, a logo that combines yuezhou kiln related elements, Mainly celadon design and development,vector, flat and simple design, with a white background, designed by Paul Rand
 eg2: Logo design, a logo that combines Hunan Tourism Development Conference related elements, reflecting Yueyang's culture and elements,vector, flat and simple design, with a white background, designed by Paul Rand

-A cat lying on the earth, simple lines

 设计师：
 保罗·兰德（Paul Rand，1914-1996）